EddyLuten/bhreia.com/docs/adventures/sentinels-of-silubria/index.md

 # The Sentinels of Silubria

 !!! warning
-    Subject to change, art is placeholder.
+    Subject to change, art is a placeholder.

 This adventure begins in [[timeline|2867]], 212 years before the beginning of [[dauriels-mansion]], designed with a party of 4-5 third-level players in mind.